DHIS2 Design Lab

 The DHIS2 Design Lab explores how we can support and promote design and innovation within the DHIS2 software ecosystem.
-The knowledge generated through our work is also relevant to research on design and innovation within generic enterprise software ecosystems more generally.
+The knowledge generated through our work is also relevant to research on design, innovation, and digitalization more generally.

 DHIS2 is a global generic software platform used by many organizations in different health and non-health contexts across more than 70 countries.
 What's considered usable and relevant to the many end-users across different implementations of the software tends to vary, thus it's challenging to build a ‘one size fits all’ solution on the generic level of design.
 The design lab sees DHIS2 and the surrounding resources, people, and practices as a design infrastructure, rather than a standard software solution.
 The aim of the design infrastructure is to support the design of usable and relevant systems during implementation into concrete user organizations.